hoopdad/hoopdad.github.io/docs/ai/_posts/2026-04-01-foundry-hosted-agents-v2-with-mcp-tools.md

 ### Old Theories Meet New Implementation Patterns

-Here's the esoteric part.
+Here's the esoteric part, so if you haven't yet called me a nerd from the topic above, you will now.
 A pattern is emerging for construction and management of AI tools and
 applications: let the agent be the center point for user or API interactions, integrating with Large Language Models (LLMs), connecting to